microsoft/vscode-docs/docs/getstarted/userinterface.md

 * **Editor** The main area to edit your files.
 You can open up to three editors side by side.
 * **Side Bar** Contains different views like the Explorer to assist you while working on your project.
 * **Status Bar** Information about the opened project and the files you edit.
-* **View or Activity Bar** Located on the far left-hand side, this lets you switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
+* **Activity Bar** Located on the far left-hand side, this lets you switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
 * **Panels** You can display different panels below the editor region for output or debug information, errors and warnings, or an integrated terminal.

 Each time you start VS Code, it opens up in the same state it was in when you last closed it.
 The folder, layout, and opened files are preserved.